Dasaav-dsv/CallHook/README.md

 # CallHook
 ## An x86-64 function call hooking library.
-CallHook is a simple to include and use C++17 function and function call hooking library, designed for non-invasive hooking by redirecting existing calls.
+CallHook is a simple to include and use C++17 function and function call hooking library, designed for non-invasive hooking by safely redirecting existing calls.
 Uses [Zydis](https://github.com/zyantific/zydis) for disassembly.

 ## How and why?
 CallHook aims to make hooking functions less invasive by redirecting existing function calls - meaning it targets incoming call instructions instead of the function prologue.